Your Data Journey Explained

 - We make this ‘picture’ (or profile) available to clients who can use it to send generic marketing to all of the households in the relevant area.
 If you live in this area, you may occasionally receive such marketing (for example, you may receive a leaflet addressed to “Dear Occupier” (or similar), providing you with various offers).

-- We do not permit clients to combine the profile with any personal data they already hold about individual residents in the relevant area, for the purpose of sending individually targeted marketing.
-This means that you should not receive any marketing (on reliance of the Equifax area profile) which identifies you as an individual or otherwise targets you as an individual.
+- Clients may combine the profile with any personal data they already hold about individual residents in the relevant area, for the purpose of sending individually targeted marketing if they have the appropriate permissions to do so.

 - Should you ever want to stop receiving marketing communications, you can contact the sender at any time and ask them to remove you from their marketing lists.
 The sender must comply with this request.
 You can also contact Equifax using the contact details included in the Equifax Information Notice (please find the link above).
 Finally, you also have a number of other rights, which are explained in SECTION 9 of the Equifax Information Notice.